zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/adb-provision.md

 1. Login to the Oracle Cloud, as shown in the previous lab.
 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.

-    __Note:__ You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the __Quick Actions__ section of the dashboard.
+    __Note:__ You can also directly access your Autonomous Databases through the __Quick Actions__ section of the dashboard.

     ![](./images/Picture100-36.png " ")

-3. The following steps apply similarly to either Autonomous Data Warehouse or Autonomous Transaction Processing.
+3. The following steps apply similarly to Autonomous Data Warehouse, Autonomous Transaction Processing or Autonomous JSON Database.
 This lab shows provisioning of an Autonomous Transaction Processing database, so click **Autonomous Transaction Processing**.

     ![](images/LabGuide1-39fb4a5b.png " ")